Free Driver Golf Swing Tips To Improve Your Scores

 - Please see the Lesson #3 for the Driver: Set Swing Backswing for more details on how to make a great turn to get to this position.

-- At the set swing position your left arm should be parallel to the ground.
+- At the set swing position your target side arm (left for right handed players) should be parallel to the ground.

-- If your hands and wrists are relaxed (remember this game needs to be played relaxed)...then your wrists should hinge naturally so that your club and arm for an 'L'.
+- If your hands and wrists are relaxed (remember this game needs to be played relaxed)...then your wrists should hinge naturally so that your club and arm form an 'L'.